graphql/graphql-spec/rfcs/InputUnion.md

 }
 ```

-##### Problems:

-* The discriminator field is non-sensical if the input is used _outside_ of an input union, or in multiple input unions.

-##### Variations:
+#### Variations:

 * Value is a `Enum` literal

-This solution is derrived from discussions in https://github.com/graphql/graphql-spec/issues/488
+This solution is derived from discussions in https://github.com/graphql/graphql-spec/issues/488

 ```graphql
 enum AnimalKind {